RTDTonino/rtjv_itemscreator/README.md

 ## How to use **Create Item**

-- Add the name, lable & weight of the item in the UI
+- Add the name, lable & peso of the item in the UI

+- add the tipo (hunger, thisrt, health, armour) & cantidad (0 - 100) (the quantity of hunger, thisrt, health, armour) that it's going to increase.

 - Click **Aceptar** & Restart your server